Danielku15/SigningServer/README.md

 by providing the code-signing as a service.
 You setup on a central signing server this software as a windows service and using the shipped client any other client can ask the central server to sign the files.

+# Features

+See the [Features](Docs/features.md) document for a detailed list of features.

 ## Versioning
 Unless stated differently in the release notes, we use [Semantic Versioning](https://semver.org/).